Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 * The memo must be encrypted and saved to local storage after the transaction is sent.
 The stored object consists on the encrypted content of the memo along with a *boolean* value indicating if the memo has been successfuly synchronized.
 * After the memo is saved to local storage, it must be uploaded to the external storage.
 To upload a file, a [FilesCommitInfo](https://dropbox.github.io/dropbox-sdk-js/global.html#FilesCommitInfo) object must be constructed, where `contents` is the stored encrypted content of the memo and `path` is a concatenation of the wallet folder and the hash of the transaction.
 * Memos must be uploaded with a **first come, first served** strategy.
 That is, if an out-of-sync wallet uploads a duplicated memo, the first copy is kept and the conflicting copy is discarded.
+* The folder structure in the external service is as follows: `cardano / network_name / transaction-memos /`.
-* The name of the folder in the external storage is given by the wallet's account number plate.
+* The name of the wallet folder in the external storage is given by the wallet's account number plate.
 If a user synchronizes the same wallet on more than one device, then each device must sync with the same folder.
 * Memos must be uploaded/downloaded after any of the following events:
 	* A new transaction is sent (upload).
 	* A new transaction is received (download).
-	* Querying transactions history (download), in which the originating address is the current account.
-This is intended for transactions that are originated from other devices but in the same wallet.
+	* Querying transactions history (download).
 * When querying for the transactions history, the user must be able to see the existing memo for the transactions, and be able to delete them.
 * For a given transaction, if the corresponding memo file doesn't exist, then it can be assumed that the transaction does not have a memo.
 * The user must be able to revoke the permissions granted to the Yoroi Dropbox app.